Medication Search: Vaniqa

 Who should NOT take this medication?

-Eflornithine should not be used by anyone who is allergic to eflornithine or to any of the ingredients of the medication.
+Do not use eflornithine if you are allergic to eflornithine or to any of the ingredients of the medication.

 What side effects are possible with this medication?